Chinese Literature Classic Chinese Erotica: Fiction

 Tuttle Classics, 2011

 The best known Chinese erotic novel is based on a major expansion of a side story of the Water Margin.
 The story is about Hsi-meng Ching, a rich man with four wives who sets out to acquire wives number 5 and 6.
 This book was often banned in China for being too sexually explicit.
 Westerners were not free from self-censorship, though.
 When Clement Egerton's first published his translation, he rendered all the sexual passages in Latin.
 Fortunately, the whole work is now available in English.
+The newer and better translation is by David Tod Roy.

 The Plum in the Golden Vase